routhusundeep/What-I-Learned/Storage/Ceph/RADOS.md

 #### Cluster Map
 The map specifies which OSD's are included in the cluster and compactly specifies the distribution of all data in the system across those devices.
 It is replicated by every storage node as well as clients interacting with the RADOS cluster.
+Each time the cluster map changes due to an OSD status change (e. g., device failure) or other event effecting data layout, the map epoch is incremented.

 #### Data Placement
 RADOS employs a data distribution policy in which objects are pseudo-randomly assigned to devices.
 When new storage is added, a random sub-sample of existing data is migrated to new devices to restore balance.
 Each object stored by the system is first mapped into a placement group (PG), a logical collection of objects that are replicated by the same set of device.

 Each object’s PG is determined by a hash of the object name o, the desired level of replication r, and a bit mask m that controls the total number of placement groups in the system.
-That is, pgid = (r, hash(o)&m), mask m = 2k −1, constraining the number of PGs by a power of two.
+That is, pgid = (r, hash(o)&m), mask m = 2^k −1, constraining the number of PGs by a power of two.

 PG's are assigned to OSD's using [CRUSH](https://ceph.com/assets/pdfs/weil-crush-sc06.pdf)